The-Bevilacqua-Lab/dual-donating-amines/README.md

 1. On the [version webpage](https://www.rcsb.org/versions/7K16) for PDB ID 7K16, download the mmCIF file corresponding to version 1.2.
 2. Decompress the downloaded file in your terminal by entering `gunzip pdb_00007k16_xyz_v1-2.cif.gz`.
-3. Move this file to resources/original_mmCIF_files/ within the dual-donating-amines folder.
+3. Create a folder named "original_mmCIF_files" within dual-donating-amines/resources/, then move the CIF file to this new folder.
 4. Rename the file to 7k16.cif.
 On case-sensitive filesystems, it is important to use lowercase letters in the file name.